janko/janko.io/_posts/2018-04-02-imageprocessing-1-0-released.md

   <img alt="image auto orientation example" src="{{ site.baseurl }}/images/orientation.png" />
 </div>

-Libvips also supports auto rotation, but only for [orientation values](http://www.daveperrett.com/articles/2012/07/28/exif-orientation-handling-is-a-ghetto/) of 1, 3, 6, and 8.
-This should work well for most images, but use ImageMagick if you need to rotate images with values of 2, 5, and 7.

 ## Sharpening thumbnails

 When an image is resized, the thumbnail will end up slightly blurry compared to